-16. OTHER CONDITIONS OF EMPLOYMENT
+17. OTHER CONDITIONS OF EMPLOYMENT

-- 16.1 The following is provided for information: - 16.1.1 Terms and conditions of employment not specifically dealt with in this Enterprise Agreement and/or its underpinning Awards can be found in the Department of the Premier and Cabinet's Conditions of Employment for Weekly Paid Employees and/or the SA Health (Health Care Act) Human Resources Manual (the Manuals) as appropriate and as may be varied by the employer from time to time, or such other arrangements as may be agreed between the parties. - 16.1.2 As provided in clause 3.3 the provisions of this Enterprise Agreement prevail to the extent of any inconsistency over an award provision.
-The provisions of an applicable industrial award as listed in clause 3.2 prevail to the extent of any inconsistency over matters contained in a policy manual. - 16.1.3 Where these manuals are reviewed and changes to these manuals have been identified, the employer will consult with the relevant employee representatives as applicable in accordance with clause 10 of this Enterprise Agreement.
+- 17.1 The following is provided for information: - (a) Terms and conditions of employment not specifically dealt with in this Enterprise

+Agreement and/or its underpinning Awards can be found in the Department of the Premier and Cabinet's - Conditions of Employment for Weekly Paid Employees and/or the SA Health (Health Care Act) Human Resources Manual (the Manuals) as appropriate and as may be varied by the employer from time to time, or such other arrangements as may be agreed between the parties.

+- (b) As provided in clause 3.3 the provisions of this Enterprise Agreement prevail to the extent of any inconsistency over an award provision.
+The provisions of an applicable industrial award as listed in clause 3.2 prevail to the extent of any inconsistency over matters contained in a policy manual. - (c) The employer will consult with the relevant employee representatives as applicable in accordance with clause 10 of this Enterprise Agreement where these manuals are subject to review.

-17. CONDITIONS OF EMPLOYMENT FOR HEALTH ANCILLARY AWARD EMPLOYEES
+18. CONDITIONS OF EMPLOYMENT FOR HEALTH ANCILLARY AWARD EMPLOYEES

-- 17.1 This clause is applicable only to those employees employed pursuant to the South Australian Government Health Etc. Ancillary Employees Award (Health Ancillary Award). - 17.2 Notwithstanding current leave and other entitlements contained in this Enterprise Agreement and in the Health Ancillary Award, the following entitlements will be paid to Health Ancillary employees in accordance with the provisions of the SA Health (Health Care Act) Human
+- 18.1 This clause is applicable only to those employees employed pursuant to the South Australian Government Health Etc. Ancillary Employees Award (Health Ancillary Award).

-Resource Manual (or however so titled and as varied from time to time) as at the date of approval of this Enterprise Agreement by the IRCSA:
+- 18.2 Notwithstanding current leave and other entitlements contained in this Enterprise Agreement and in the Health Ancillary Award, the following entitlements will be paid to employees classified as Health Ancillary employees in accordance with the provisions of the SA Health (Health Care Act) Human Resource Manual (or however so titled and as varied from time to time) as at the date of approval of this Enterprise Agreement by the IRCSA:

 - Annual Leave

 - Public Holidays

-- First Aid Allowance

 - Locality Allowance